How Much Do Surgical Techs Make? Exploring Salaries and Other Common Questions

-Surgical technologists are healthcare professionals crucial to life-saving operations and surgeries.
-Though not everyone can be Meredith Grey, you can begin your own career doing what’s right for your patients and yourself.
+Surgical technologists are healthcare professionals crucial to the teams conducting life-saving operations and surgeries.
+Though not everyone can be the surgical star of a network television show, you can begin your own career doing what’s right for your patients and yourself.

-As you begin to research this possible career path, you may have a list of questions that need answering: How much do surgical techs make on average?
+As you begin to research this possible career path, you may have a list of questions that need answering: How much do surgical techs make?
 What do surgical techs do?
 What can I expect for the surgical tech job market?
-You’ve been looking for answers, and we’ve got them.
+You’ve been looking for answers, and we’ve got you covered.

-While surgical technicians aren’t often featured prominently in TV shows, they are vital to a successful surgery.
-They work to assist surgeons by preparing the operating room before surgery, sterilizing equipment, passing instruments and tools during surgery and ensuring that the correct number of supplies are available before and after surgery—a small but very important task—just ask anyone stuck dealing with the complications of a retained surgical item.
+While surgical technicians aren’t often featured prominently in TV shows that revolve around the operating room (OR), they are vital to a successful surgery.
+They work to assist surgeons by preparing the OR before surgery, sterilizing equipment, passing instruments and tools during surgery and ensuring that the correct number of supplies is available before and after surgery—a small but very important task—just ask anyone stuck dealing with the complications of a retained surgical item.

 Surgical technologists may not perform surgical work such as creating incisions, but they’re definitely in the thick of things as they can help surgeons by holding retractors or internal organs in place.
 Once surgery is over, surgical techs may dress the incision with bandages.
 They also work before surgery with patients, transporting them to the operating room and cleaning or disinfecting the incision site.

 You may be familiar with the hospital operating room on television, but you may not know where else surgical technologists work.
-According to the BLS, surgical technologists can be found in a range of settings including physician offices, outpatient care centers and even in dental offices.
-The majority of surgical techs do work in hospitals—about 71 percent of them—but do not discount these other settings.1
+According to the BLS, surgical technologists can be found in a range of settings, including physician offices, outpatient care centers and even in dental offices.
+The majority of surgical techs do work in hospitals—about 73 percent of them—but do not discount these other settings.1

-We used real-time job posting analysis software to take a closer at 35,295 job postings for surgical technologists and learn what skills employers are actively seeking.2 Among the top soft skills are communication, organization, planning and critical thinking.
+We used real-time job posting analysis software to take a closer at 59,826 job postings for surgical technologists to learn what skills employers are actively seeking.
+Among the top soft skills needed are communication, teamwork and collaboration, organization and computer literacy.2

-The skills listed in job postings only tells part of the story—there are several traits and abilities needed to be a great surgical tech.
-A strong stomach, ability to keep cool under pressure and adapt on the fly are all definite plusses.
+Of course, the skills listed in job postings only tell part of the story—great surgical technologists have many defining traits and abilities.
+A strong stomach, the ability to keep cool under pressure and the ability to adapt on the fly are all definite plusses.

-The BLS estimates that employment of surgical technologists will grow 12 percent through 2026.
-This is faster than the average of all occupations in the country, as the aging population will cause an increase in healthcare services, including the surgical sector.1 While obviously things can change, these longer-term employment growth projections show a steady field.
+In fact, the BLS projects that employment of surgical technologists will grow seven percent through 2029.
+This is faster than the average of all occupations in the country as the aging “Baby Boomer” population will cause an increase in demand for healthcare services, including surgical procedures.1 While obviously things can change, these longer-term employment growth projections show a steady field.

 3Time to completion is dependent on the number of transfer credits accepted and courses completed each term.